 Doctors may also recommend that individuals make lifestyle changes to reduce their IDH, including:

-If a person monitors their blood pressure at home and does not see lower readings despite implementing lifestyle changes, they should contact a medical professional.
-Doctors can help to determine the underlying cause of their high blood pressure.
+If someone monitors their blood pressure at home and does not see lower readings despite implementing lifestyle changes, they should contact a medical professional.
+Doctors can help determine the underlying cause of their high blood pressure.

 A person should seek immediate medical attention if they have two readings of 180/120 mm Hg or higher within 5 minutes, especially if they are experiencing a headache or nosebleed.